QCDHUB/database/jets/readme.md

     - `./fitpack/util/minim15.f`
         1. subroutine `DATSCN` in line 250
         2. special treatment for CDF data in line 312
-- CJ15 has a covariance matrix for CDF run I data (such covariance matrix does not exist in the literature?).
+- CJ15 has a covariance matrix for CDF run I data.
 - [Joseph Owens](mailto:owens@hep.fsu.edu) claims that using the covariance matrix or adding everything in quadrature give same low $\chi ^2$.
+- [Joseph Owens](mailto:owens@hep.fsu.edu) that for CDF run II data, CJ used the errors added in quadrature and the covariance matrix is for CDF run I data.